 Our Partners

 Girls in all grade level divisions find connections between their curriculum and service.
 Topics such as wellness, social justice, and education and empowerment are used to frame service activities.
-See the video to learn more about the types of service learning curriculum integrated within our classrooms.

 The Kirby and Glenn Floyd Excellence in Service Scholarship Award is awarded annually to a Hutchison girl whose service efforts create lasting, positive changes in the community.
 Considerations for the selection of a winning project include the girl’s commitment to sustainability, overall impact, innovation, and servant leadership.
 The award winner may focus on a project that is local, national, and/or global in focus and implementation.
 Those seeking the Floyd Award and Scholarship should exemplify a genuine heart to serve others.
 All Hutchison girls in Early Childhood, Lower School, Middle School, and Upper School are eligible to apply.